 Lawn Fertilizer Tips

 Periodically spreading fertilizer across your grass is key to cultivating a lush and vibrant lawn.
-If you’re looking for a fertilizer spreader, you’ve already taken a major step in investing in your lawn.
-To help you get the best results possible, we’ve outlined some helpful pointers when it comes to fertilizing and maintaining your yard.
+Depending on the size of your yard, it is typically a good DIY lawn project, but you may also consider hiring a fertilizer spreading service if your yard is large and cumbersome.
+If you’re looking for a fertilizer spreader, you’ve already taken a major step in investing in your lawn care.
+To help you get the best results possible for your landscaping needs, we’ve outlined some helpful pointers when it comes to fertilizing and maintaining your yard.

 - Test your fertilizer spreader on an inconspicuous area first: If possible, use your spreader on a paved surface before applying the lawn product to your grass.
 This way, you can make sure it works how you want it to.
 Additionally, consider filling the fertilizer spreader on a flat, paved surface.
 Any spilled fertilizer will be easier to see and collect.